 A thought occurs to me: I am so preoccupied with my life that mostly I remain unaware of a great unalterable truth—that I am a part of a much greater whole.
 I am flowing in the river of an incredible consciousness, unconsciously!
 My attention turns to the wonderful trees and flowers and another thought arises.
 As humans, we think of everything in terms of its utility to us.
 We’ve become economists, all of us.
-“Does it fulfil any demand”, we ask.
+“Does it fulfil any demand?”, we ask.
 If not, it’s useless.
 We haven’t spared even flowers, whose beauty cannot be grasped by the human intellect.
 We have made them into a commercial proposition—growing them for sale.
-We’re civilised, we say, but does civilisation mean being so disconnected from nature?
+We’re civilized, we say, but does civilization mean being so disconnected from nature?
 Why has greed overshadowed everything else?
-Why has it coloured every thought and every deed of humans?
+Why has it colored every thought and every deed of humans?

 Going with the flow